 Somatic Psychotherapy: How Body-Centered Therapy Can Heal Psychological Trauma

-Somatic psychotherapy can also be used to treat stress, anxiety, depression, and addiction.
+Somatic psychotherapy can also be used to treat many mental health concerns, such as stress, anxiety, depression, and addiction.
 It can improve emotional regulation, increase self-confidence, and help clients identify and address relationship problems.
 Individuals with physical pain, digestive problems, and other medical conditions that have been resistant to traditional treatments may also benefit from somatic psychotherapy.

 Getty/10'000 Hours